shivannis/xandr-docs-public/xandr-docs/monetize/foreign-exchange-margin.md

 ---
 title: Microsoft Monetize - Foreign Exchange Margin
-description: The article reveals how Microsoft Advertising handles Foreign Exchange Margin (FX Margin) to mitigate currency risks in non-USD media costs during monthly transactions. ms.date: 10/28/2023
+description: Explore Microsoft Advertising's FX Margin strategy, managing non-USD media costs to mitigate currency risks in monthly transactions. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Foreign exchange margin

 Microsoft Advertising charges an **FX Margin** (Foreign Exchange Margin) for clearing media cost in non-USD currencies.This charge is applied to offset the risk that Microsoft Advertising assumes due to the natural fluctuations of currency exchange rates during the course of a month of buying/selling activity.
 If you have any questions about this charge, contact your Account Manager.

 ## Rates